damien-robotsix/robotsix_agents/README.md

 *   **Specialized Agents:** Each agent is an expert in its domain:
     *   **Coding Specialist:** Handles file I/O, code implementation, and solution validation.
     *   **Git Assistant:** Manages all version control tasks, including commits, branches, and merges.
-    *   **Repository Parser:** Indexes and performs semantic searches on the repository content for efficient information retrieval.
+    *   **repository_specialist:** Indexes and performs semantic searches on the repository content for efficient information retrieval.
     *   **GitHub Agent:** Integrates with GitHub to streamline workflows.
     *   **Task Organizer:** Manages project tasks and maintains a TODO list to keep development on track.
 *   **Automated Repository Operations:** The agent team automates complex workflows, from coding and testing to version control and task management.